 This exhibition unlocks new scholarship on this rare interior and the significant contributions of Joseph Urban to the development of American modern design.
 It also investigates the messaging conveyed by consumers when choosing modernism and the changing roles for women in the late 1920s and early 1930s.
 In addition to the bedroom, paintings, works on paper, costumes and related furnishings flesh out this exploration of Joseph Urban, the Wormser bedroom and the era.
 Behind-the-scenes investigations and processes necessary to reintroduce the room to the public are also featured.

-The exhibition is accompanied by a full color illustrated catalogue and includes essays by leading authorities on the Wormser bedroom, Joseph Urban, and the introduction of modernism to the American public.
+The exhibition is accompanied by a full color illustrated catalogue, available in the gift shop.
+It includes essays by leading authorities on the Wormser bedroom, Joseph Urban, and the introduction of modernism to the American public.